MwenechoJH/FIREBASE_JOURNEY/README.md

 `firebase --version` Obviously just shows the version you have.
 Can also serve as a way of confirming the installation.<br>
 `firebase login`

+logging out is as simple as `firebase logout` or `firebase logout --all`

+`firebase init` - is used to connect a local directory to a firebase project.
+Static assets are kept in the local project directory.

+`firebase deploy` - this is when you finally want to deploy the website.

+When you deploy but want to undo.
+You can just go on the firebase console and click a button.
+Which buttong ?
+I don't know.
+But we will probably find out soon enough.

+`firebase emulators:start` - used for simulation on local url or something like that

+`firebase hosting:channel:deploy` - used for a preview of the site before final hosting.
+This can be used for testing

+YOU CAN ALSO LINK TO A FIREBASE WEB APPLICATION
+(Do Research on That!)